 Air transport supports 2.4 million jobs and $130 billion in Middle East economic activity.
 That is 3.3% of all employment and 4.4% of all GDP in Middle Eastern countries in 2016.

-The air transport industry in the Middle East directly generated an estimated 553,700 people in 2016.
+The aviation sector in the Middle East directly employed an estimated 553,700 people in 2016.
 Analysis of these workers suggests:

-- 192,900 of them (35% of the total) were employed by airlines or handling agents as, for example, flight crew, check-in staff, maintenance crew, or head office staff;
+- 192,900 (35% of the total) were employed by airlines or handling agents as flight crew, check-in staff, maintenance crew, or head office staff

-- 24,800 (5%) had jobs with airport operators in, for example, airport management, maintenance, and security;
+- 24,800 (5%) had jobs with airport operators in airport management, maintenance, and security

-- 4,400 (1%) were employed in the manufacture of civil aircraft (including systems, components, airframes, and engines); and
+- 4,400 (1%) were employed in civil aircraft manufacturing, including systems, components, airframes, and engines

-- 4,900 (1%) worked for air navigation service providers in, for example, air traffic control and engineering.
+- 4,900 (1%) worked for air navigation service providers in roles such as air traffic control and engineering

 Airlines, airport operators, retailers and other on-site businesses, as well as air navigation services and civil aircraft manufacturers, all contribute to GDP in the Middle East.
 In 2016, the operations of these businesses generated $32.9 billion direct contribution to GDP.

 The aviation sector’s spending with suppliers is estimated to have supported a further 389,500 jobs and a $20.9 billion contribution to GDP.
 In addition, spending by those employed in the aviation sector and its supply chain supported 183,400 more jobs and a $9.8 billion contribution to GDP.

 The aviation sector also facilitates a substantial amount of tourism in the Middle East.
 This stimulates still more economic activity, as tourists spend their money in restaurants, hotels, retailers, tour operators, and on other consumer goods and services.
 In 2016, spending by foreign visitors who flew to Middle Eastern countries supported an estimated 1.3 million jobs and contributed $66.1 billion to GDP.